pelinkaynarpinar/personal-protective-equipment-detection/README.md

 python predict.py
 ```

-The predicted images will be saved automatically by YOLO.
+The predicted images will be saved automatically by YOLO in the `runs/detect/` folder.

 ## Notes

+This is an educational computer vision project.
+The model was trained using YOLOv8 and tested on workplace safety images.

 The model performs better on helmet and vest detection.
-Glove detection is less stable because gloves are small objects and may appear partially occluded.
+Glove detection may be less stable due to small object size, occlusion, and image quality.

 ## Author